damohammed/task1/tasks/task2b/EXTRAS/EXTRA1/README.md

 <h2>Task 4</h2>

 For last step, I have installed apache2 web server by typing: sudo apt install apache2.
-Then I have edited the index file which is located at /var/www/html/index by redirecting the "hello world" string there as echo "<h1>hello world</h1>" >> /var/www/html/index.
+Then I have edited the index file which is located at /var/www/html/index by redirecting the "hello world" string there as echo "hello world" >> /var/www/html/index.
 After that I have redirected the uname -a, df -h, ps command there again in order to print OS information in index file: uname -a >> /var/www/html/index.html df -h >> /var/www/html/index.html